LBCAssist

 7. Customer Data and License

-As between the parties, you retain your rights in the data, records, text, images, plans, task content, project details, and other content that you or your users submit to the Service ("Customer Data").
-You grant Provider a non-exclusive, worldwide, limited license to host, copy, process, transmit, display, back up, and otherwise use Customer Data only as reasonably necessary to provide, secure, support, improve, and comply with law in connection with the Service.
+As between the parties, you retain your rights in the data, records, text, images, plans, uploaded files, file versions, file metadata, task content, project details, and other content that you or your users submit to the Service ("Customer Data").
+You grant Provider a non-exclusive, worldwide, limited license to host, copy, process, transmit, display, back up, scan, and otherwise use Customer Data only as reasonably necessary to provide, secure, support, improve, and comply with law in connection with the Service.

-Where Provider makes tenant export functionality available, customer-data exports are generated from the tenant-scoped records then persisted in the Service at the time the export runs, typically as CSV files plus available diagram files.
-Exports may omit or redact security secrets, authentication material, transient session artifacts, or comparable sensitive internal records.
+Where Provider makes tenant export functionality available, customer-data exports are generated from the tenant-scoped records then persisted in the Service at the time the export runs, typically as CSV files plus available diagram and project file exports.
+Exports may omit or redact security secrets, authentication material, transient session artifacts, quarantined or infected files, unsupported or unscannable file content, or comparable sensitive internal records.

 8. Third-Party Services and Data Sources

-The Service may depend on third-party hosting, AI, mapping, geocoding, parcel, notification, and diagramming providers.
-Those providers may change, become unavailable, impose limits, or change their own terms.
+The Service may depend on third-party hosting, mapping, geocoding, notification, security scanning, and open-source components.
+Those providers or components may change, become unavailable, impose limits, or change their own terms.
 Provider is not responsible for third-party service outages, delays, throttling, or changes outside Provider's reasonable control.

-Current third-party services used by the Service may include Oracle Cloud Infrastructure, OpenAI, Stripe, Google Maps Platform and related Google APIs, Esri ArcGIS services, U.S. Census geocoding services, OpenStreetMap tile services, Apple services used for passkeys and push notifications, Google Fonts, and diagrams.net / draw.io.
+Current third-party services used by the Service may include Oracle Cloud Infrastructure, Stripe, Google Maps Platform and related Google APIs, U.S. Census geocoding services, OpenStreetMap tile services, Apple services used for passkeys and push notifications, and Google Fonts.

 9. Fees, Payment, and No Refunds